 Enjoy a classic celebration with a parade, vendors, and live music, and fireworks at night.

-“America’s favorite car show” returns with its weekend-long event culminating with a firework spectacular.
+“America’s favorite car show” returns with its weekend-long event including a firework spectacular.

 Happy 4th of July from all of us at Des Moines Mom!

 We work hard to ensure the accuracy of this information.
 However, you should always call ahead to confirm dates, times, location, and other information before heading to an event or activity, since it may change.